vi-ctorivanov/SQLSeal-Charts-Examples/Charts/Productivity.md

 	]
 }

-//naming query results based on what treemaps expects (name, value, id) WITH DivisionTotals AS (
+//naming query result names based on what treemaps expects (name, value, id) WITH DivisionTotals AS (
 	SELECT
 		Project,